ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 ## Behavior overrides

-The current override groups are supported:
+The following override groups are supported:

-* **Feature:** control use of optional Vulkan features that can impact correctness and performance.
+* **Feature:** control use of optional Vulkan features that might impact correctness and performance.
 * **Serialization:** control serialization of GPU workload scheduling to diagnose issues caused by missing queue or command stream synchronization.
 * **Shaders and Pipelines:** control shader pipeline compilation to diagnose issues caused by shader precision issues.
-* **Framebuffers:** control use of lossy and lossless image compression for uncompressed images that may be used as framebuffer attachments.
+* **Framebuffers:** control use of lossy and lossless image compression for uncompressed images that could be used as framebuffer attachments.

 ### Features